Ernst Troeltsch: Theology

 Throughout Troeltsch's life, he wrote frequently of his belief that changes in society posed a threat to Christian religion and that "the disenchantment of the world" as described by sociologist Max Weber was underway.
-At an academic conference that took place in 1896, after a paper on the doctrine of logos, Troeltsch responded by saying, "Gentlemen, everything is tottering!"
+At an academic conference that took place in 1896, after a paper on the doctrine of Logos, Troeltsch responded by saying, "Gentlemen, everything is tottering!"
 Troeltsch also agreed with Weber's Protestant work ethic, restating it in his Protestantism and Progress.
-He viewed the creation of captialism as having been the result of the specific Protestant sects named by Weber, rather than as a result of Protestantism as a whole.
-However, his discussion of Protestanitsm was more optimistic than Weber's in its focus on religious personal conviction as a source for individualism and spiritual mysticism as a source for subjectivism.
+He viewed the creation of capitalism as having been the result of the specific Protestant sects named by Weber, rather than as a result of Protestantism as a whole.
+However, his analysis of Protestantism was more optimistic than Weber's in its focus on religious personal conviction as a source for individualism and spiritual mysticism as a source for subjectivism.
 Troeltsch interpreted non-Calvinist Protestantism as having had a positive effect on the development of the press, modern education systems, and politics.

+His study, The Social Teaching of the Christian Churches (1912), is about the history of Christian social precepts -- as they pertain to culture, economics, and institutions -- in the history of Western Civilization.
+Troeltsch's distinction between churches and sects as social types, for instance, set the course for further theological study.

-Troeltsch sought to explain the decline of religion in the modern era by a description of the historical evolution of the role of religion in society.
+Troeltsch sought to explain the decline of religion in the modern era by studying the historical evolution of religion in society.
 He described European civilization as having three periods: ancient, medieval, and modern.
-Troeltsch's understanding of the border between the medieval and modern periods is revisionist.
-Instead of claiming that modernity starts with the rise of Protestantism, Troeltsch argues that early Protestantism should be understood as a continuation of the medieval period.
-The modern period starts much later on his account: in the seventeenth century.
-The Renaissance in Italy and the scientific revolution planted the seeds for the arrival of the modern period, and Protestantism delayed, rather than heralded, its onset.
-Protestantism, Troeltsch argued, was "in the first place, simply a modification of Catholicism, in which the Catholic formulation of the problems was retained, while a different answer was given to them".
+Instead of claiming that modernity starts with the rise of Protestantism, Troeltsch argued that early Protestantism should be understood as a continuation of the medieval period.
+Therefore, the modern period starts later in his account: in the seventeenth century.
+The Renaissance in Italy and the scientific revolution planted the seeds for the arrival of the modern period.
+Protestantism delayed, rather than heralded, modernity.
+The reform movement around Luther, Troeltsch argued, was "in the first place, simply a modification of Catholicism, in which the Catholic formulation of the problems was retained, while a different answer was given to them."

-Troeltsch saw the distinction between early and late (or "neo-") Protestantism as "the presupposition for any historical understanding of Protestantism".
+Troeltsch saw the distinction between early and late (or "neo-") Protestantism as "the presupposition for any historical understanding of Protestantism."

 Historiography

 Troeltsch developed three principles pertaining to critical historiography.
-Each of the principles served as a philosophical retort for the issue of the preconceived notions sustained by the historian.
-Troeltsch's principles (the principle of criticism, the principle of analogy, and the principle of correlation) were determined to account for the issue surrounding the biases of the historian.
+Each of the principles served as a philosophical retort for preconceived notions.
+Troeltsch's principles (criticism, analogy, correlation) were used to account for historians' biases.

 Principle of criticism

 Troeltsch's claim in the principle concludes that absolutes within history cannot exist.
 Troeltsch surmised that judgments about the past must be varied.
-As such, the absolute truth of historical reality could not exist, but he claimed historical situation could be examined only as more likely or less likely to have happened.
-In that, Troeltsch understood to never create a finite and non-revisable claim.
+As such, the absolute truth of historical reality could not exist, but he claimed historical situation could be examined as more or less likely to have happened.
+For Troeltsch, finite and non-revisable historical claims are questionable.